atatomir/Owey/README.md

 # Owey
 Owey is a simple iOS app that keeps track of expenses shared with your friends.
-It is great for students, roommates, couples, groups and anybody who wants to avoid disputes over the bill.
+It is great for students, roommates, groups and anybody who wants to avoid disputes over the bill.